SailaNamai/pocket-gamemaster/documentation/known_issues.md

 Can scrub it and change 1st to 2nd person.
 You ask about Mrs. Jenkins.
 As the silence between...
 2nd person then gets passed as an edit to DB and removes the tag there.
 You stop when a PlayerAction.../PlayerAction would be required.
- Its because of this part of the instruction.
+It's because of this part of the instruction.
 It thinks it can't continue without the needed action so it makes one.
 Removing it would have it overshoot again.
 It might not even think it needs a player action.
-It might just think it needs an action every 1 or 2 paragraphs because thats the structure I've been feeding it...
+It might just think it needs an action every 1 or 2 paragraphs because that's the structure I've been feeding it...
 Hm:
 You stop when a PlayerAction.../PlayerAction would be narratively required.